mkb/Whitespace-destroy-destroy.tmbundle/README.md

+##Whitespace Destroy Destroy
-Whitespace Destroy Destroy: your one-stop shop for terminating excess whitespace with extreme prejudice.
+###Your one-stop shop for terminating excess whitespace with extreme prejudice.

 ---
 *NOTE: This bundle will only work with TextMate 2, which is now in alpha.
 Don't expect sane results with the current TextMate release.*